 Route Nonthaburi / Wat Rajsingkorn.

-12. Phra Pin Klao Bridge (to visit the Royal Barge National Museum)
+12. Phra Pin Klao Bridge (Royal Barge National Museum)

 11. Thonburi Railway